Christian Era Calendars summarizes key identifiers leading to date

 over many years.
 Time differences between lunar and solar calendar

-years were the basis for lunar/solar calendar adjustments or
+years were the basis for luni-solar calendar adjustments, or

 intercalations.
 Early people had to know planting and harvesting